Trump rolls out red carpet as Saudi crown prince makes first visit to White House in over 7 years

-United States President Donald Trump has rolled out the red carpet for Saudi Arabia’s de facto ruler, Crown Prince Mohammed bin Salman, on Tuesday for a visit that is expected to advance the sale of F-35 fighter jets and a host of business deals with the kingdom.
+Talks between the two leaders are expected to advance security ties, civil nuclear cooperation and multibillion-dollar business deals with the kingdom.
+But there will likely be no major breakthrough on Saudi Arabia normalising ties with Israel, despite pressure from Trump for such a landmark move.

-It is the first trip by the Saudi crown prince, widely known as MBS, to the US since the 2018 killing of Saudi critic Jamal Khashoggi by Saudi agents in Istanbul, which triggered global outrage.
+The meeting underscores a key relationship — between the world’s biggest economy and the top oil exporter — that Trump has made a high priority in his second term as the international uproar around the killing of Khashoggi, a Saudi insider-turned-critic, has gradually faded.

-US intelligence concluded that MBS approved the capture or killing of Khashoggi, a prominent critic.
+US intelligence concluded that MBS approved the capture or killing of Khashoggi.
 The crown prince denied ordering the operation but acknowledged responsibility as the kingdom’s de facto ruler.

 The warm welcome he has received in Washington is the latest sign that relations have recovered from the deep strain caused by Khashoggi’s murder.